APS IH / August 2010

 • ultimately result in the referral being closed.

-If the referral is found to be significantly incomplete because of the absence of a validated allegation of abuse, neglect, or financial exploitation, or client’s address or contact or locating information, then the DADS supervisor notifies the APS specialist and the APS supervisor in writing via email regarding the need to provide the missing information within five calendar days of the referral.
+If the referral is found to be significantly incomplete because of the absence of a validated allegation of abuse, neglect, or financial exploitation, or client’s address or contact or locating information, then the HHSC supervisor notifies the APS specialist and the APS supervisor in writing via email regarding the need to provide the missing information within five calendar days of the referral.

 Medicaid and the Guardianship Process

-If the client is denied Medicaid coverage because of excess income or resources and lacks sufficient liquid assets to pay the cost of care, APS supplements the client’s income to pay for the cost of care to the extent not covered by the person’s accessible income or resources while DADS makes a reasonable good faith effort to resolve the issues.
+If the client is denied Medicaid coverage because of excess income or resources and lacks sufficient liquid assets to pay the cost of care, APS supplements the client’s income to pay for the cost of care to the extent not covered by the person’s accessible income or resources while HHSC makes a reasonable good faith effort to resolve the issues.

-If DADS is granted guardianship with a Medicaid application pending, the APS specialist must maintain an open Intensive Case Services or Maintenance stage in order to supplement the client’s cost of care until DADS resolves the Medicaid eligibility.
+If HHSC is granted guardianship with a Medicaid application pending, the APS specialist must maintain an open Intensive Case Services or Maintenance stage in order to supplement the client’s cost of care until HHSC resolves the Medicaid eligibility.
 The APS specialist is not required to conduct monthly status visits or any other case actions beyond documenting service authorizations and other procurement methods to supplement the client’s cost of care.

 See 3600 Purchased Client Services